martinfrances107/rust_d3_geo/README.md

 <tr>
 <tr>
 <td><strong>examples/globe/canvas_rotating_50m</strong> <br/><br/>  This is a port into rust of this d3-geo example <a href="https://www.d3indepth.com/geographic/">www.d3indepth.com/geographic/</a>.  <br/><br/> For perfomance reasons this example is best viewed as a static web site, rather the running the development build.
+(Scale 1:50M)
 <br/>
 <br/>
 </td>
 <td><image src="https://raw.githubusercontent.com/martinfrances107/rust_d3_geo/main/images/rotating.png"></td>
 </tr>
 <tr>
 <td><strong>examples/globe/svg</strong> <br/><br/> SVG are useful  when the semantic meaning of the data needs to be preserved.
 The example shows how to load/parse/display the globe as indivdual SVG PATH elements.
-It also includes code samples that generates SVG graticules. </td>
+It also includes code samples that generates SVG graticules.
+(Scale 1:50M)</td>
 <td><image src="https://raw.githubusercontent.com/martinfrances107/rust_d3_geo/main/images/globe.svg"> </td>
 </tr>
 <td><strong>examples/globe/drag_and_zoom</strong> <br/><br/>
   As an example it deliberately mixes typescript methods with rust.
   The typescript is responsible for handling the mouse events and calculating the quaternion and finally calculating the appropiate change in rotation.
-In a typescript render loop calls to a rust function render the globe.
+In a typescript render loop calls to a rust function render the globe.(Scale 1:50M)
 </td>

 <td><image src="https://raw.githubusercontent.com/martinfrances107/rust_d3_geo/main/images/drag_and_zoom.png"> </td>